 Bassano fits nicely in our pallet for pilots of all levels to just challenge themselves without that high Alpine 'exposed' feeling.
 It's nearly always 'on' and offers huge & challenging potential for pilots of ALL levels.
 This is why we now call Bassano home.

 Personally I think it is easily some of the most fun risk-free flying in Europe, it has a more Mediterranean feel than true Alpine.
 Pilots of all levels fall in love with this place and not just the flying as the cuisine is exceptional too.

 With over 10 years competition experience (including British Team member) I have flown almost all of the paragliding Meccas in Europe, some were fantastic & some not-so.

-Technical launch sites with less-than-perfect landing areas plus the need to make sometimes edgy glides over un-landable terrain.
-Neither great for the mind or body.
+Technical launch sites with less-than-perfect landing areas plus the need to make sometimes edgy glides over un-landable terrain is preventable.
+Neither is great for the mind or body.